Samuuuh/feup-ac/docs/business_understanding.md

 This is classiefied as a prediction problem.
 By using __direct data mining__, this project main goal is to __predict__ the probability of a user paying back the loan if the bank allows the lending.
+As mentioned in the business goals, the model here presented must have at least an AUC of 0.7.